-Potential Applications: Knowledge of the physical and medical causes and complications resulting in fire casualties can be used to suggest the direction for care of patients who are "overcome", designs of "fire safe" materials for use in residences, building design, and the need for more intense public education and effective detection and warning devices.
+Potential Applications: Knowledge of the physical and medical causes and complications resulting in fire casualties can be used to suggest the direction for care of patients who are "overcome," designs of "fire safe" materials for use in residences, building design, and the need for more intense public education and effective detection and warning devices.
 Future Milestones: Fires which have significant interest to the fire community will be included in the study.
-These will include special materials fires and fires in which a number of people are treated as "smoke inhalation" casualties as well as fires in which fire detection or suppression systems have been involved.
+These will include special materials fires and fires in which fire detection or suppression systems have been involved.